larvata/ExileExcel/Readme.md

 ExileExcel is an library aim for parse/output Microsoft Excel file with dead easy ways.This project is based on [.NET NPOI 2.0 RC][0] for read/write excel files.

+Features:
+ - Export data to xls,xlsx,docx
+ - Export with template

 Usage:
 -----------